Q. Where can I find information related to rules and protocols to be followed at Speech Contests?

 Q. A club chartered 6 months ago.
 Are members eligible to compete in contests?

 A. Yes.
-Members have to be in good standing and their club has to be in good standing for them to be eligible to contest.
+Members must be in good standing and their club must be in good standing for them to be eligible to contest.
 However, only Charter members (founder members) are eligible to contest in ISC if the club was chartered less than one year before the Area Contest.

 Q. Who are "Contest Officials"?
 Can they participate in a contest?